-Our directors, Jo Cowan and Clare Liddy, have taught in mainstream schools across the state, independent and international sectors, teaching children across all abilities, including those with needs such as dyslexia, dyscalculia, autistic spectrum conditions, speech and language delays and disorders, dyspraxia, developmental coordination disorder,global developmental delay, English as an additional language and gifted and talented children.
+Our kind and patient teachers have taught children across all abilities, including those with needs such as dyslexia, dyscalculia, autistic spectrum conditions, speech and language disorders, dyspraxia, developmental coordination disorder, global developmental delay, English as an additional language and gifted and talented children.

-In addition to full time teaching, Jo and Clare, as SENDCos, have worked extensively amongst multidisciplinary teams as well as leading annual reviews of Education Health and Care Plans (EHCPs), applications for statutory assessment and applications for school entry deferral.
+In addition to full time teaching, we have worked extensively amongst multidisciplinary teams as well as leading annual reviews of Education Health and Care Plans (EHCPs), applications for statutory assessment and applications for school entry deferral.
 We are experienced in liaising with speech and language therapists, paediatricians, social workers, foster carers, educational psychologists, clinical psychologists and psychiatrists and early years intervention officers.
 We have experience of running parenting clubs and classes and online training courses.
 Contact us if you would like to find out more.

 BA Hons, PGCE, PGDip Advanced Educational Practice (Special Educational Needs)

 Jo qualified as a teacher in 1993 with a degree in English and Psychology and a Postgraduate Certificate in Education, specialising in the lower primary years.
-She has since taught in a variety of Early Years and Key Stage One classrooms.
+She has since taught in a variety of Early Years, Key Stage 1 & 2 classrooms.